orientez/book-notes/books/designing-data-intensive-applications.md

 1. You can ignore the stranggler events, tracking the number of dropped events as a metric.
 2. Publish a _correction_, an updated value for the window with stranglers included.
 You may also need to retrat the previous output.

-To adjust for incofrrect device clocks, one approach is to log three timestamps:
+🟨🟨🟨To adjust for incorrect device clocks, one approach is to log three timestamps🟨🟨🟨:
 * The time at which the event occurred, according to the device clock
 * The time at which the event was sent to the server, according to the device clock
 * The time at which the event was received by the server, according to the server clock.